Random Number Generator

 value.>>> from neoradium import random >>> # Creating a predictable random generator based on "PCG64DXSM" >>> myGen = random.getGenerator(np.random.PCG64DXSM(123)) >>> myGen.integers(0,10,5) array([9, 7, 0, 9, 7])- Philox:

 Philox Counter-based RNG.
 This is based on Numpy’s Philox class.
-You can make this random generator predictable by providing a
+The generator can be made deterministic by providing a

 seed